 Your diamond may differ from the printout in length/width ratio, table, and depth.

 As the name suggests, Carat weight refers to a diamond’s weight.
 Diamonds Carat weight may not reflects the exact size of the diamond.
-Its the same as how humans weight is never compared with its height.
-To gain a precise understanding of diamond size,
+It’s the same as how a human’s weight is never compared with its height.
+To gain a precise understanding of the diamond size,

 Gemone Diamonds recommends considering Carat weight with two other characteristics:

-- The distance across the top of the diamond measured in millimeters.
+The distance across the top of the diamond was measured in millimeters.

 It is important to measure the distance across the top of the diamond as this is how we view a stone when set into a ring.
 Diamond cut is also taken into consideration.
 Because when the diamond cut is proper in proportion it reflects more amount of light from the top.
 Thus, when a diamond is well cut, the light reflected out of the top makes it appear larger.

-Also much of the weight of the cut diamond, hidden in the base of the diamond.
-Making the diamond looks smaller from its actual Carat weight would imply.
+Also, much of the weight of the cut diamond is hidden in the base of the diamond.
+Making the diamond looks smaller than its actual Carat weight would imply.
 It is thus possible to have the diamond of a lower Carat weight but higher cut grade.
 That appears larger than a diamond with a larger Carat weight, but poor cut.

-Once you are sure with your Cut, Color and Clarity grade it will become easy for you to choose your diamond.
-Much as there are 100 pennies in a dollar, a One Carat Diamond compromises of 100 points.
+Once you are sure of your Cut, Color, and Clarity grade it will become easy for you to choose your diamond.
+Much as there are 100 pennies in a dollar, a Carat Diamond compromises 100 points.
 Hence, 50 points are equal to 1/2-carat, and so on.

 Which Carat Weight Is Right For Me?

-- Are you looking for a Large Carat weight diamond? and Is it still not fitting into your budget?
-Then you must consider a diamond with good cut and SI1-SI2 clarity and in I or J Color grade.
+Are you looking for a Large Carat weight diamond? and Is it still not fitting into your budget?
+Then you must consider a diamond with a good cut and SI1-SI2 clarity and an I or J Color grade.

-- Diamond prices jump at the full and Half-Carat weights.
+Diamond prices jump at the full and Half-Carat weights.
 Diamonds bellow this weight costs less.
 Small size differences are impossible to detect.
 As the distribution of Carat weight is the entire diamond.
 Check here 1ct Diamond price

 Not all settings will fit all diamond Carats or shapes.
 If you have already selected a setting, check the diamond specifications of your ring or ask us for help.
-If you have any special jewelry customization request feel free to contact us.
-We can make almost every type of diamond jewelry designs.
+If you have any special jewelry customization requests feel free to contact us.
+We can make almost every type of diamond jewelry design.